Quantum light from superlattices

 Gabriele Rainò, Michael A. Becker, Maryna I. Bodnarchuk, Rainer F. Mahrt, Maksym V. Kovalenko, and Thilo Stöferle: Superfluorescence from Lead Halide Perovskite Quantum Dot Superlattices.

-Nature 2018, doi: external page10.1038/s41586-018-0683-0
+Nature 2018, doi: external page 10.1038/s41586-018-0683-0